 Nominal hazard zone

-The ANSI standard defines the nominal hazard zone (NHZ) to be the area around the laser source that contains direct, reflected, or scattered laser light that can be hazardous to staff.
+The ANSI standard defines the nominal hazard zone (NHZ) to be the area around the laser source that contains direct and any reflected laser light that can be hazardous to staff.
 Anyone working within the NHZ must wear appropriate personal protective equipment (PPE), especially laser protective eyewear chosen for the power and wavelength of the laser source.
-The NHZ can be reduced by containing the laser beam and removing all laser hazards from outside the containment.
+The NHZ can be reduced by beam containment.

-All staff members are required to understand where the NHZ is, with appropriate signage and barriers.
-No one should enter the NHZ accidentally or without the appropriate training and PPE.
+All staff members are required to understand the location of the NHZ, with appropriate signage and barriers in place.
+No one should enter the NHZ accidentally or without the appropriate training, PPE, or supervision.

 Containment methods

+Most laser-based equipment used in laboratories encloses the laser hazard.
 Laser beams can be contained by erecting barriers that completely absorb direct, reflected, and scattered laser light.
 A typical approach is to erect non-reflecting, often black, metal barriers around the beam path.
-It is important that these barriers contain all reflected and scattered light, so they may need to block reflections going up and down, as well as in the plane of the laser beam.
-Containing direct high-power laser beams may require more robust materials that can contain high-power beams for extended periods of time.
+It is essential that these barriers contain all reflected and scattered light; therefore, they may need to block reflections that occur in all directions, including those going up and down, as well as in the plane of the laser beam.
+Diffuse visible light, although not an eye hazard, can create a perception of risk and should be addressed.
+Containing high-power laser beams may require more robust materials that can absorb high-power beams for extended periods of time.

 Laser safety officer